nixys/nxs-go-appctx/README.md

 Most applications consist of goroutines that implements program functionality and context data that contains data used at runtime; i.e. database credentials, API settings, etc. `Nxs-go-appctx` allows control of the derived goroutines and keep context data up-to-date via following context actions:
   - *Init*: sets context settings, loads data from config file, creates log and pid files, if necessary
   - *Reload*: reloads config file and updates application context data
-  - *Terminate*: frees context data and terminates the aplliaction
+  - *Terminate*: frees context data and terminates the application

 - **Logging**
 `Nxs-go-appctx` uses the [logrus](https://github.com/sirupsen/logrus) logger created at the *init* stage and is available in application at runtime.
 In accordance with context settings, log file can be changed after context reload.